 Region: North America

-Below is the most recent update for the Eastern Migratory Population of Whooping Cranes.
-In the last month, adult Whooping Cranes have been nesting and young cranes have been doing a bit of wandering.
-A huge thank-you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation, and all the volunteers who help us keep track of the cranes throughout the year.
+Below is the most recent update for the Whooping Crane Eastern Migratory Population.
+In the last month, Whooping Cranes have been nesting and hatching chicks!
+A huge thank-you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation and all the volunteers who help us keep track of the cranes throughout the year.
 We appreciate your contribution to the recovery of the Whooping Crane Eastern Migratory Population.
-This report is produced by the International Crane Foundation for the Whooping Crane Eastern Partnership.
+This report is produced by the International Crane Foundation.

 Region: North America